 A I can say that this project has done well to our life and we need more skills in the future.

-A The fees are so affordable because of the KNCU so the community is happy.
+Q Comments and Suggestions for KNCU A The fees are so affordable because of the KNCU so the community is happy.